Script kiddy strikes back

 Unix systems provide a number of useful commands by default, in particular:

-extracts all human-readable character strings from a binary file
+filegives us information about the type of a given filestringsextracts all human-readable character strings from a binary file

-In the case of pp-tweaks-*
+In the case of pp-tweaks-*, file outputs the following:

 pp-tweaks-gtk: ELF 64-bit LSB executable, ARM aarch64, version 1 (GNU/Linux),